MattMead/Assignment-6-/README.md

 4. https://www.bigocheatsheet.com
 5. Referred to the code in th zybook chapters covering sorting algorithms.
 Also looked at there descriptions as well.
 6. Referred to the code of the sorting algorithms provided in the lecture slides.
 Also looked at notes covering Empirical Analysis.
-7. I met with Saniya Syed a few times and she helped through the assignment.